Commands

 Updated: 1 server(s)

-Skipped: 0 server(s) (already up to date)
+Skipped: 0 server(s) (already up to date)iop proxy delete-host

 Removes a specific host from the proxy configuration: